Fudgedotdotdot/oceanbreeze/README.md

 OceanBreeze is a infrastructure management tool to deploy and manage domains on DigitalOcean for pentesting engagements.

-You can use the tool to help mature recently bought domains and help them get categorized by adding website templates in the *webserver/template_website* directory and selecting it when running the tool.
+You can use the tool to help mature recently bought domains and help them get categorized by adding website templates in the *webserver/template_website* directory and selecting a template when running the tool.

 # Prerequisites
 **This tool only works on WSL (tested on WSL2)**